 How to Prevent Crown Gall

 Your best bet is to avoid the disease in the first place.

 These bacteria are very common in nursery soils, so buy certified disease-free rootstock and be careful not to damage the roots or crowns when you plant your tree!

 Also be careful not to injure your tree while mowing or cultivating.

-Control insects and nematodes that feed on the roots, so they won’t cause injuries that the bacteria could use to colonize the plants.
+Control insects and root-knot nematodes that feed on the roots, so they won’t cause injuries that the bacteria could use to colonize the plants.